Gas Fireplace Repair – My Main Burner Flame Will Not Turn On

 The most simple of these issues, and consequently the most common, is a bad wall switch.
 Every year I always get tons of service calls that are the result of a bad wall switch.
 Again, this is probably the easiest thing to test and replace.

-What can happen over the years, is that the connections inside the switch can get dirty, corroded, or broken, causing a large drop in voltage at the switch.
+What can happen over the years, is that the connections inside the switch can get dirty, corroded, or broken, causing a loss of this voltage at the switch.
 So by the time the small amount of voltage gets sent back to the fireplace, it is not enough to signal the fireplace to turn on.

 To test this, you will only need a screwdriver.
 First you will want to find the wall switch that turns on the fireplace.
 Again, this switch has less than 1 volt of electricity running through it, so there should be no issues with accidentally shocking yourself.
 However, you will want to make sure that you have located the switch that turns on your flame, NOT your FAN or NOT for anything else such as a LIGHT SWITCH.
 (You can always verify this after we take off the cover plate as just looking at the wiring should tell you what is what, but more on that later)